Ethiopia peace talks extended as disarmament, aid discussed - NewsBreak

 Ethiopia peace talks extended as disarmament, aid discussed

-NAIROBI, Kenya (AP) — The latest round of peace talks between Ethiopia’s government and representatives of the country’s Tigray region has been extended as military commanders work out details on disarmament of Tigray forces after two years of conflict.
+The latest round of peace talks between Ethiopia ’s government and representatives of the country’s Tigray region has been extended as military commanders work out details on disarmament of Tigray forces after two years of conflict.

 An official familiar with the talks confirmed the extension into Thursday, speaking on condition of anonymity because they were not authorized to speak publicly.
 The talks that began Monday in Kenya had been set to end Wednesday.